 All our Nepal and Himalaya treks are private departures, so you are free to choose your date (between October and November or between March and May), and companions (minimum group size is 2 people) and our trekking and climbing support crews will be with you during the entire trek – we provide one of the highest staff to client ratios on the trek: one trekking guide per party, one climbing guide during the climb, one Sherpa assistant for every four trekkers (for every three during the climbing part), and one porter for every two trekkers when trekking.
 Note that you will always trek to the base camp with your private guide and porters, but it is possible to join other climbing parties for the climb itself.
 This decision is at the entire discretion of your tour leader and will be based on providing maximum safety to all climbers.

-You will spend 3 nights in a nice hotel in Kathmandu on a twin share basis, 12 nights on a twin share basis in traditional mountain lodges (tea houses) and 2 nights (plus one contingency night) camping.
+You will spend 2 nights in a nice hotel in Kathmandu on a twin share basis, one night in a tented camp in Manthali, 12 nights on a twin share basis in traditional mountain lodges (tea houses) and 2 nights (plus one contingency night) camping.

 - Explore vibrant Kathmandu

 - Experience authentic Sherpa villages, meet locals during tea house stays and soak up the Sherpa culture